Tifauv/oxyboard/README.md

 Oxyboard is a _tribune_, a sort of web-based chat room.

 It is written in [Rust](https://www.rust-lang.org) as a toy project to learn the language.
-The HTTP server part is handled by [Iron](https://github.com/iron/iron "Iron on GitHub").
+The initial HTTP server used was [Iron](https://github.com/iron/iron "Iron on GitHub") but since it doesn't evolve anymore, the project was switched to using [Rocket](https://rocket.rs/).

 ## Features

 - **Self-contained**.
 The compilation result is a binary that you can start directly.
 No need for an application server.
 - **No configuration needed**.
-A default configuration is builtin, that allow you to start a board listening on localhost:8080.
+A default configuration is builtin, that allow you to start a board listening on localhost:8000.
 - **REST API**.
 See the API section below.
 - **Fast**.
 On a modest Core i5-4200M powered laptop, it could handle more around 700 new messages per second.
   And it is still limited by the disk I/O because all writes are synchronous for now.